abhijithneilabraham/Clips-pattern-examples/README.md

 # Clips-pattern-examples
 <h1>The contributions I wish to make for the clips AI and its pattern repo</h1>

 [pattern](https://www.clips.uantwerpen.be/pages/pattern-dev)

-Pattern is a web mining tools which uses NLP,machine learning,web scraping,etc.
+<br>Pattern is a web mining tools which uses NLP,machine learning,web scraping,etc.</br>

 For installation, enter in terminal